ingamartinez/game-challenge/README.md

 ## Game Explanation
 <img src="https://user-images.githubusercontent.com/17319616/149631761-0c39f55a-e659-4da4-ad73-b57d5f5f85c6.png" width="600" height="auto">

-As seen in the previous image, a pattern can be observed: per every one element you will win and every two you’ve lose
+As seen in the previous image, a pattern can be observed: moving forward positions in an odd number you loose, and moving forward in an even number you win.

 Choosing an option (eg ROCK) the next element he would beat is [LIZZARD], but he would lose against [SPOCK].